Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 In the way I see it I need the factorial, the combinational method, the difference with the last one  I did it was to change the 2 by the 1, 3 and so on depending on the array lenght

+### 1688.
+Count of Matches in Tournament ?????????? the sequential way its pretty obvious but I wonder if is there something more optimal

+### 1732.
+Find the Highest Altitude

+Find the highest value problem, first we sort (I think there is a log n way of doing that) and binary search

+### 1534.
+Count Good Triplets

+My brute force implementation would be to find every possible triplets and have a method that tell me which one are compliance with the requirements